chgeuer/azure-isv-cookbook/customer-invitation.md

     - Do you need to run your application across multiple Azure regions?
   - Disaster Recovery and Business Continuity
   - Cross-cloud platform portability
-    - Are you followint a multi-cloud strategy in which you want your application to run without major modifications across multiple environments?
+    - Are you following a multi-cloud strategy in which you want your application to run without major modifications across multiple environments?
     - Or are you trying to leverage (environment-specific) best-of-breed PaaS services, in order to achieve maximum development velocity?
-  - Performance numbers, such as
+  - Performance numbers, such as throughput, latency, or transactions/sec
-    - minimum throughput,
-    - maximum latency,
-    - transactions/sec
-  - Migration Plan
-    - Zero-downtime requirements?
-    - Data Migration, volume and shape of data, replication options
+  - Migration Plans (zero-downtime requirements, data migration, volume and shape of data, replication options)
   - Security (authentication and authorization, networking, ...)
   - Governance, Compliance
   - Usage pattern of the solution, e.g. are your users office workers (working nine-to-five) in a certain geography, or are consumers using your solution 24x7?
 - Technology stack overview
   - Azure Services already in use
   - Programming Languages and Frameworks (C#/Java/Node/Python/Go/...)
-  - Compute
-    - Compute approach (IaaS/VMs, PaaS/Web, FaaS, Kubernetes)
+  - Compute (IaaS/VMs, PaaS/Web, FaaS, Kubernetes)
-    - Operating systems (Linux distributions, Windows)
+  - Identity, Authentication and Sign-In (Azure AD B2C, Octa/Auth0, social sign-in, self-implemented, ...)
   - Operations
-    - Infrastructure-as-Code
-      - ARM templates, Terraform, imperative scripting
+    - Infrastructure-as-Code (ARM/bicep templates, Terraform, imperative scripting, Chef/Puppet/Packer/...)
-      - Chef/Puppet/Packer/...
     - CI/CD (Azure DevOps, GitHub Actions, Jenkins, etc.)
     - Kubernetes and CNCF (NGINX, Service Mesh, Linkerd, Helm, GitOps, ...)
     - Monitoring (Log Analytics, Prometheus, etc.)
     - Application Performance Management (Application Insights, New Relic, Datadog, etc.)
   - Data
-    - Relational DB (SQL/PostgreSQL/MySQL/...)
+    - Relational (MSSQL/PostgreSQL/MySQL/...)
-    - NoSQL DB (MongoDB/CassandraDB/Redis/...)
+    - NoSQL (MongoDB/CassandraDB/Redis/...)
     - Big Data (data lake, DWH, ETL)
     - Messaging and eventing (Azure Service Bus, RabbitMQ, ...)
     - Event Streaming (Event Hubs, Kafka, etc.)
-  - Authentication and Sign-In (Azure AD B2C, Octa/Auth0, social sign-in, self-implemented, ...)

-Not all of them might be applicable to your unique situation, but it would be very helpful for us if you could share these with us as well.

 All the very best, looking forward working with you,